usc-isi-i2/dsbox-ta2/README.md

 ### Using Exisitng DSBox Docker Image ###

-A pre-build DSBox Docker image is here: [DSBox TA2 Image for 2018 Summer Evaluation](https://hub.docker.com/r/uscisii2/dsbox/)
+A pre-built DSBox Docker image on Docker Hub is here: [DSBox TA2 Image for 2018 Summer Evaluation](https://hub.docker.com/r/uscisii2/dsbox/)

 Notes on how to run DSBox TA2 on non-D3M datasets is here: [Running DSBox TA2 on Other Datasets](https://github.com/usc-isi-i2/dsbox-ta2-system/blob/master/docker/dsbox_train_test/run_dsbox_with_other_dataset.md)